nathangriotUA/OTP/README.md

 This toolkit checks if you are connected to the internet.
 If you are the toolkit wont work, this is made to protect the content of your message.

+Urandom was used instead of random because random takes way too much time to generate.
+Since there are a lot of data to generate urandom was necessary.